Yes, you really can get paid to play video games.

 As with all gaming apps, practice for free first.
 Then, never put more money at risk than you can afford to lose.

-I played my fair share of Windows Solitaire growing up, so Solitaire Cube got my attention.
+I played my fair share of Windows Solitaire growing up, so Solitaire Cash got my attention.

-The well-rated iOS and Android game app pits you against similarly-skilled players, where everyone receive the same deck, and the players who finish with the most points win.
-Of course, you should probably practice for free first!
+The well-rated Android and iOS (4.6-stars from over 250k App Store reviews) game app pits you against similarly-skilled solitaire players.
+Everyone receives the same deck, and top 3 players who finish with the most points win.

 Rewarded Play (Android)

-With over 80,000 reviews and a 4.3-star rating in the Google Play store, Rewarded Play is another free, legit, and fun, “get paid to play” app.
+With over 150,000 reviews and a 4.1-star rating in the Google Play store, Rewarded Play is another free, legit, and fun, “get paid to play” app.

 Rewarded Play is your one-stop app for casual games like Solitaire, Mahjong, Wheel of Fortune, Yahtzee, and more.
 As you play, choose your rewards and get your gift cards within 48 hours.